-- 1. no action may be commenced to enforce a right of action: - (a) for rescission more than 180 days after the date of the purchase; or - (b) for damages more than the earlier of (i) 180 days after the purchaser first had knowledge of the facts giving rise to the cause of action, or (ii) three years after the date of purchase; - 2. no person or company will be liable if the person or company proves that the purchaser purchased the securities with knowledge of the misrepresentation; - 3. no person or company (but excluding the Fund) will be liable if the person or company proves that: (i) the Offering Memorandum was delivered to the purchaser without the person's or company's knowledge or consent and that, on becoming aware of its delivery, the person or company gave reasonable notice to the Fund that it was delivered without the person's or company's knowledge or consent; (ii) on becoming aware of any misrepresentation in the Offering Memorandum, the person or company withdrew the person's or company's consent to the Offering Memorandum and gave reasonable notice to the Fund of the withdrawal and the reason for it; or (iii) with respect to any part of the Offering Memorandum purporting to be made on the authority of an expert or to be a copy of, or an extract from, a report, an opinion, or a statement of an expert, the person or company had no reasonable grounds to believe and did not believe that there had been a misrepresentation, or the relevant part of the Offering Memorandum did not fairly represent the report, opinion, or statement of the expert; - 4. no person or company (but excluding the Fund) will be liable with respect to any part of the Offering Memorandum not purporting to be made on the authority of an expert, or to be a copy of, or an extract from, a report, opinion, or statement of expert unless the person or company failed to conduct an investigation to provide reasonable grounds for a belief that there had been no misrepresentation, or believed that there had been a misrepresentation;
+- 1. no action may be commenced to enforce a right of action: - (a) for rescission more than 180 days after the date of the purchase; or

-- 5. in an action for damages, the defendant will not be liable for all or any portion of the damages that the defendant proves does not represent the depreciation in value of the securities as a result of the misrepresentation; and - 6. in no case shall the amount recoverable exceed the price at which the securities were sold to the purchaser.
+- (b) for damages more than the earlier of (i) 180 days after the purchaser first had knowledge of the facts giving rise to the cause of action, or (ii) three years after the date of purchase that give rise to the cause of action; - 2. no person or company will be liable if the person or company proves that the purchaser purchased the securities with knowledge of the misrepresentation; - 3. no person or company (but excluding the Fund) will be liable if the person or company proves that: (i) the Offering Memorandum was delivered to the purchaser without the person's or company's knowledge or consent and that, on becoming aware of its delivery, the person or company gave reasonable notice to the Fund that it was delivered without the person's or company's knowledge or consent; (ii) on becoming aware of any misrepresentation in the Offering Memorandum, the person or company withdrew the person's or company's consent to the Offering Memorandum and gave reasonable notice to the Fund of the withdrawal and the reason for it; or (iii) with respect to any part of the Offering Memorandum purporting to be made on the authority of an expert or to be a copy of, or an extract from, a report, an opinion, or a statement of an expert, the person or company had no reasonable grounds to believe and did not believe that there had been a misrepresentation, or the relevant part of the Offering Memorandum did not fairly represent the report, opinion, or statement of the expert; or was not a fair copy of, or an extract from, the report, opinion, or statement of the expert; - 4. no person or company (but excluding the Fund) will be liable with respect to any part of the Offering Memorandum not purporting to be made on the authority of an expert, or to be a copy of, or an extract from, a report, opinion, or statement of expert unless the person or company failed to conduct an investigation to provide reasonable grounds for a belief that there had been no misrepresentation, or believed that there had been a misrepresentation; - 5. in an action for damages, the defendant will not be liable for all or any portion of the damages that the defendant proves does not represent the depreciation in value of the securities as a result of the misrepresentation; and - 6. in no case shall the amount recoverable exceed the price at which the securities were sold to the purchaser.

-12.5 Statutory Rights for Subscribers in Saskatchewan
+12.3 Statutory Rights of Action for Investors Resident in Saskatchewan